 20and Zechariah, and Aziel, and Shemiramoth, and Jehiel, and Unni, and Eliab, and Maaseiah, and Benaiah, with stringed instruments set to Alamoth;

-21and Mattithiah, and Eliphelehu, and Mikneiah, and Obed-edom, and Jeiel, and Azaziah, with harps tuned to the eight–stringed lyre, to lead.
+21and Mattithiah, and Eliphelehu, and Mikneiah, and Obed-edom, and Jeiel, and Azaziah, leading with lyres according to the sheminith.

-22Chenaniah, chief of the Levites, was over the song: he instructed about the song because he was skillful.
+22Chenaniah, head of the Levites, was over the song; he instructed about the song because he was skillful.

-23Berechiah and Elkanah were doorkeepers for the ark.
+23Berechiah and Elkanah were gatekeepers for the ark.

-24Shebaniah, and Joshaphat, and Nethanel, and Amasai, and Zechariah, and Benaiah, and Eliezer, the priests, blew the trumpets before the ark of God: and Obed-edom and Jehiah were doorkeepers for the ark.
+24Shebaniah, and Joshaphat, and Nethanel, and Amasai, and Zechariah, and Benaiah, and Eliezer, the priests, blew the trumpets before the ark of God, and Obed-edom and Jehiah were gatekeepers for the ark.

-25So David and the elders of Israel and the captains over thousands went to bring up the ark of the covenant of Yahweh out of the house of Obed-edom with joy.
+25So David and the elders of Israel and the heads over thousands went to bring up the ark of the covenant of Yahweh out of the house of Obed-edom with joy.

 26It came to pass, when God helped the Levites who bore the ark of the covenant of Yahweh, that they sacrificed seven bulls and seven rams.

-27David was clothed with a robe of fine linen, and all the Levites who bore the ark, and the singers, and Chenaniah the master of the song with the singers, and David had on him an ephod of linen.
+27David was clothed with a robe of fine linen, and also were all the Levites who carried the ark, and the singers, and Chenaniah the master of the song with the singers.
+David also had on an ephod of linen.

-28Thus all Israel brought up the ark of the covenant of Yahweh with shouting, and with sound of the cornet, and with trumpets and with cymbals, sounding aloud with stringed instruments and harps.
+28Thus all Israel brought up the ark of the covenant of Yahweh with shouting, and with the sound of the horn, and with trumpets and with cymbals, sounding aloud with harps and lyres.

-29It came to pass, as the ark of the covenant of Yahweh came to the city of David, that Michal the daughter of Saul looked out at the window and saw king David dancing and playing, and she despised him in her heart.
+29But as the ark of the covenant of Yahweh came to the city of David, Michal the daughter of Saul looked out of the window and saw king David dancing and playing, and she despised him in her heart.